Threads (1984 film): Broadcast

-Threads was a co-production of the BBC, Nine Network and Western-World Television, Inc. It was first broadcast on BBC Two on 23 September 1984 at 9:30 pm, and achieved the highest ratings on the channel (6.9 million) of the week.
+Threads was a co-production of the BBC, Nine Network and Western-World Television, Inc. It was first broadcast on BBC2 on 23 September 1984 at 9:30 pm, and achieved the highest ratings on the channel (6.9 million) of the week.
 The cast and around six hundred extras from the Sheffield area were invited to a private screening at the Fiesta Nightclub ahead of the official broadcast.
-It was repeated on BBC One on 1 August 1985 as part of a week of programmes marking the fortieth anniversary of the atomic bombings of Hiroshima and Nagasaki, which also saw the first television screening of The War Game (which had been deemed too disturbing for television in the 20 years since it had been made).
+It was repeated on BBC1 on 1 August 1985 as part of a week of programmes marking the fortieth anniversary of the atomic bombings of Hiroshima and Nagasaki, which also saw the first television screening of The War Game (which had been deemed too disturbing for television in the 20 years since it had been made).
 Threads was not shown again on British screens until the digital channel BBC Four broadcast it in October 2003.
 It was also shown on UKTV Documentary in September 2004 and April 2005.
 In January 2018, nuclear history journalist Julie McDowall led a distributed viewing of the film, encouraging the audience to share their reactions on Twitter under the hashtag #threaddread, as part of a campaign to ask the BBC to show the film for the first time since 2003.
 A new BBC broadcast, again on BBC Four, eventually took place on 9 October 2024 to mark the film's fortieth anniversary.